RolandFaure/search_protein/README.md

 On my system, the performance went from 9000 CPU.s for one query and 12000 CPU.s for 2000 queries.

 2. **Parallel Search**: Use multiple processes for faster database search.
-   The program is theoretically trivially parallel, but in my tests is actually limited by RAM bandwidth and hence the speedup is sub-linear in the number of processes.
+   The program is theoretically trivially parallel, but is actually limited by RAM bandwidth and hence the speedup is sub-linear in the number of processes.
+It will automatically reduce the number of threads based on the available RAM.
-   */!\ RAM consumption of ~25GB / process*
    ```bash
    python search_database.py --database db --output results --query_sequences queries.fasta -t 10
    ```

 3. **GPU Acceleration**: Use GPU for embedding
-    At embedding time, using GPU takes ~1s / query versus 120s / query on CPU.
+    At embedding time, using GPU takes ~0.1s / query versus 20s / query on CPU.
     Keep in mind that embedding time is not significant for few queries.
    ```bash
    python embed_query.py --query_sequences queries.fasta --output results -F